kakaroto/Beyond20/docs/update.md

 If you find an issue that isn't in the list, I'd appreciate you letting me know about it (either by creating one, or by reaching out to me over on [Discord](https://discord.gg/ZAasSVS)!

 # Release Notes

+v2.1.1
+===

+Hey everyone!
+Here's another small bugfix release of Beyond20.
+It's only been a few days since the 2.1 release, but I introduced some rather critical bugs in the last release (that's what happens when you add "one last fix before I release" at 6AM which ends up breaking other stuff instead).

+This update fixes some issues with the attack rolls being sent properly for some spells and weapons, as well as initiative rolls being sent twice.
+There's also a nice new experimental feature that was added by [@shadow7412](https://github.com/shadow7412) which adds synchronization of the Combat Tracker with Roll20 (no support yet for Foundry).

+If you've just been updated to 2.1.1 directly, please refer to the release notes and changelog of the 2.1 release below from a couple of days ago for more information about this update.

+Thanks!

 v2.1
 ===